Ultimate guide to Disney Cruise Line: What to know about each of DCL’s cruise ships before you book

 Kids will enjoy splashing around at the family pool or the AquaLab on the outside decks and playing with new friends at Disney’s Oceaneer Club and Disney’s Oceaneer Lab.
 Teens have a dedicated space just for them with Vibe teen club.

 Adults looking for a place to get away have spaces built just for them, like After Hours, an adults-only area where there are three bars and lounges to enjoy.
+Don’t skip the adults-only entertainment in this area, where game shows, karaoke, and more take place each night.
+This was a highlight of a recent sailing on the Disney Magic for my friends and me.
 The spa and Rainforest Room are good places to relax.
 There’s also a beautiful pool and coffee bar where you can just enjoy being on vacation.

 Families looking for a smaller ship with fewer guests, or those who really love the movie Tangled are the perfect audience for a cruise on the Disney Magic